Hearing Aids and Appliances

 Batteries

-If you have a hearing aid approved by us you may be able to get a Battery Allowance.
+If you have a non-rechargeable hearing aid funded by us you may be able to get a Battery Allowance.
+You or your audiologist can contact your case manager to request a battery allowance payment.

 Battery Allowance